Franklin's lost expedition: Beechey Island excavations and exhumations (1984–1986)

-However, and uniquely for this expedition only, the ships were fitted with converted railway locomotive engines for auxiliary propulsion which required an estimated one tonne of fresh water per hour when steaming.
+Uniquely for this expedition, the ships were fitted with converted railway locomotive engines for auxiliary propulsion which required an estimated one tonne of fresh water per hour when steaming.
 It is highly probable that it was for this reason that the ships were fitted with a unique desalination system which, given the materials in use at the time, would have produced large quantities of water with a very high lead content.
 William Battersby has argued that this is a much more likely source for the high levels of lead observed in the remains of expedition members than the tinned food.

 A further survey of the graves was undertaken in 1986.
-A camera crew filmed the procedure, shown in Novas television documentary "Buried in Ice" in 1988.
+A camera crew filmed the procedure, shown in a 1988 episode of the American programme Nova.
 Under difficult field conditions, Derek Notman, a radiologist and medical doctor from the University of Minnesota, and radiology technician Larry Anderson took many X-rays of the crewmen prior to autopsy.
 Barbara Schweger, an Arctic clothing specialist, and Roger Amy, a pathologist, assisted in the investigation.

 Beattie and his team had noticed that someone else had attempted to exhume Hartnell.
 In the effort, a pickaxe had damaged the wooden lid of his coffin, and the coffin plaque was missing.
 Research in Edmonton later showed that Sir Edward Belcher, commander of one of the Franklin rescue expeditions, had ordered the exhumation of Hartnell in October 1852, but was thwarted by the permafrost.
-A month later, Edward A. Inglefield, commander of another rescue expedition, succeeded with the exhumation and removed the coffin's plaque.
+One month later, Edward A. Inglefield, commander of another rescue expedition, succeeded with the exhumation and removed the coffin's plaque.

 Unlike Hartnell's grave, the grave of Private William Braine was largely intact.
 When he was exhumed, the survey team saw signs that his burial had been hasty.
-His arms, body, and head had not been positioned carefully in the coffin, and one of his undershirts had been put on backwards.
+His arms, body and head had not been positioned carefully in the coffin, and one of his undershirts had been put on backwards.
 The coffin seemed too small for him; its lid had pressed down on his nose.
 A large copper plaque with his name and other personal data punched into it adorned his coffin lid.